stackpress/lib/docs/Types.md

 **Usage**

 Used by `WriteSession` class to track session changes for persistence and rollback functionality.

-## Route Types
+## 9. Route Types

-The following types define routing structures and HTTP method handling.
+The following types define routing structures and HTTP method handling for request routing and parameter extraction.

-### Method
+### 9.1.
+Method

 HTTP method enumeration supporting all standard HTTP verbs.